Move-In & Move-Out Inspections

 | Walls, Trim & Ceilings | ||

-| Nail holes | Excessive holes, anchors, poor patches | Small number of picture nail holes |
+| Nail holes | Excessive holes, large holes from mounting TVs or shelves, anchors left in, poor patches | A small number of picture nail holes |

 | Wall damage | Large holes, gouges, crayon, adhesive damage | Minor scuffs from normal furniture |

-| Paint | Unauthorized repaint, smoke staining | Fading, aging, peeling from age (~4yr life) |
+| Paint | Unauthorized repaint (including cost to revert the colour), smoke staining | Fading, aging, peeling from age (approx. 4-yr useful life, PG 40) |

 | Washrooms | ||

-| Grout/tile | Mould from failure to ventilate (working fan) | Grout cracking from age; mould if fan is broken |
+| Grout / tile | Mould from failure to ventilate (working fan) | Grout cracking from age; mould if the fan is broken |

 | Drains | Clogs from hair, grease, foreign objects | Pipe corrosion, building plumbing |